Documentation Index

 Limits

 Limits control how much AI Forms usage is allowed for guests and logged-in users.
-Go to AI Puffer > AI Forms, click the header Settings button, then choose Limits.- Set Guest quota.
+Go to AI Puffer > AI Forms > Settings, then use the Limits section.- Set Guest quota.

 - Choose Quota mode for logged-in users.